marcosbenicio/EpidemicModels/README.md

       3. This process requires the presence of an infected individual (probability $I$) and their successful recovery (probability per unit of time $\alpha$).
 The probability of an infected individual spontaneously transitioning back to a susceptible state is thus $P_{S\to I}=\alpha I$.

-To ilustrate this model, consider the following diagram:
+To illustrate this model, consider the following diagram:

 <p align="center">
 <img src = "Images/SIS/SIS.png" width="400">